grampajoe/django-tenant-templates/README.rst

 To fall back to non-tenant template loading, make sure to include other template loaders after the tenant loaders in `settings.TEMPLATE_LOADERS`.

+If you want to explicitly load a non-tenant template, prefix the template name with './'.
+This allows you to extend a non-tenant template with the same name as the tenant template, which can be useful for things like overriding only part of a base template rather than replacing the whole thing.

 Middleware
 ----------